The Swiss Army Knife of Vector Graphics Scripting

 cd build ./build.sh

-Note that your PaperScripts examples do not need to change, they can simply load
+Note that your PaperScripts examples do not need to change, they can keep loading

-dist/paper.js, which will always do the right rhing.
+dist/paper-full.js, which will always do the right thing.
 Note also that

-src/load.js handles both browsers and Node.js, through the handy PrePro library http://github.com/lehni/prepro.js.
+src/load.js handles both browsers and Node.js, through the handy PrePro JS preprocessing library http://github.com/lehni/prepro.js.

 Paper.js was developed and tested from day 1 using proper unit testing through jQuery's Qunit.
 To run the tests after any change to the library's source, simply open